sdqali/site/content/blog/2013-08-08-internet-in-yemen-a-tale-of-woe.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Internet in Yemen : A Tale of Woe"
-date: 2013-08-08
-comments: true
 categories:
 - internet
 - technology
+comments: true
+date: 2013-08-08
+ghcommentid: 67
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - internet
 - technology
+title: 'Internet in Yemen : A Tale of Woe'
 ---

 Haykal Bafana paints a [sad picture](http://blog.haykal.sg/index.php/yemen1/20-ec/20-internet-in-yemen-a-tale-of-woe) of the state of internet access in Yemen.

 > Each time a saboteur cuts the fiber optic lines in Marib, Internet access in Sanaa and even eastern Yemeni regions such as Hadhramaut are affected severely.
 Many have asked me before : why should a sparsely populated desert area like Marib be so critical to Yemen's Internet service?
 A detour into the murky history of Yemeni telecommunications is necessary.